Up and Coming Stakes

 The Up and Coming Stakes is an Australian Turf Club Group 3 Thoroughbred horse race for three-year-old colts and geldings, run as a quality handicap over a distance of 1300 metres in Sydney, Australia in August.

 History

 The race is considered a good start to returning to racing in the new racing calendar for talented three-year-olds gearing up for an Australian spring campaign.
-It is often won by a classy three-year-old, as evidenced by the honour roll of past winners who went on to become genuine stars on the track and/or stud such as:
+It is often won by a three-year-old, as evidenced by the honour roll of past winners who went on to become stars on the track and/or stud such as: